HueStudios/HueLang/README.md

 - Be domain specific to literally any domain or no domain at all.
 - Be even more expandable.
 - Did I mention it should be expandable?
+- Do everything.
+- Do it again.
+- Be functional, imperative, stack-based, graphical, text-based, fucking whatever.
+- I'm still working on that but we'll see.

 ## Nerd stuff

 You can read the [language document](https://github.com/HueStudios/HueLang/blob/master/docs/language.md) to learn how the thing works, how to make an implementation of the thing, and maybe even how to write code for the thing.

+Do note that the document is very outdated because I wrote it after sitting in the shower for a while and then I realized things may not quite work like that once you actually get to writing the code.